Hackur45/PRODIGY_WD_01/README.md

-# Prodigy Infotech - Responsive Navbar
+# Prodigy Infotech - Responsive Landing Page

 This project is the first task of the Prodigy Infotech internship, focusing on creating a responsive navbar with dynamic color changing functionality.